Flora of the Massif Central: Open areas

 In the Massif Central, the open spaces of the mountainous regions are all man-made.
 There are three main types: pastures on volcanic mountains, which are very rich both ecologically and agronomically; moors or grasslands on granitic or schistose soils, which are less interesting agronomically but very rich in species; and finally, hay meadows.
 Within heathland, several sub-categories can be distinguished: heathland with fern, purgative broom, (Note: In the literature, this heath is referred to as " Cytisus purgans mountain formation".
 It is very common in the south and center of the massif (Margeride, Aubrac, Cévennes).
 However, on deep soils, purgative broom competes strongly with Scotch broom (Cytisus scoparius), with which it forms mixed heaths.
 Sources: Landes à Genêt purgatif du Massif central [archive], Natura 2000.) callune or common bilberry (Note: Whortleberry participates in several plant associations, defining several heath subtypes: yellow gentian and whortleberry heath, rock bedstraw and whortleberry heath, whortleberry and hairy broom heath (Forez stubble).
 Sources: Landes acidiphiles montagnardes du Massif central [archive], Natura 2000.) (the latter two are generally found on thin granite soil).
-In addition, as moorlands are transitional areas between pasture and forest, they are often home to native tree and shrub species as diverse as birch, wild rose, hazel, hawthorn, rowan and whitebeam.
+In addition, as moorlands are transitional areas between pasture and forest, they are often home to native tree and shrub species including birch, wild rose, hazel, hawthorn, rowan and whitebeam.

-The boundary hedges (where they exist, as bocage landscapes are fairly rare in the Massif Central) also include some interesting woody species such as Common Ash (which is often severely pruned as its leaves are used to feed livestock), Norway maple, Sycamore maple, blackthorn, raspberry and black birch, a shrub with white flowers that only grows at a certain altitude.
+Boundary hedges (where they exist, as bocage landscapes are fairly rare in the Massif Central) also include some interesting woody species such as Common Ash (which is often severely pruned, as its leaves are used to feed livestock), Norway maple, Sycamore maple, blackthorn, raspberry and black birch, a shrub with white flowers that only grows at a certain altitude.